ikmb/esga/docs/usage.md

 #### `--aug_chunk_length`[default = 3000000]
 The length of genomic sequence to run individual AUGUSTUS jobs on.
 Chunks are overlapped by 1/6*aug_chunk_length.
 The aug_chunk_length should be chosen so that the longest expected gene will fit in it.
 The default of 3MB should be sufficient for most metazoans.
-Decreasing this number will (likely) create more parallel jobs.
+Decreasing this number will (likely) create more parallel jobs and may miss genes entirely if they are longer that the specified length.

 #### `--nproteins` [ default = 200 ]
 Number of sequences in each protein alignment job.
 Larger values will usually create longer run times, but decrease the number of parallel jobs and load on the file system.